 The master’s degree program must be completed within six years.
 Credit toward degree completion will not be granted for courses taken six or more years ago.

-All students must be admitted to candidacy in order to pursue a master’s degree.
+All students must be admitted to candidacy in order to pursue a master’s degree at the University of South Carolina College of Pharmacy.
 The two-part process is as follows:

 Completion of core coursework including PHAR 703, PHAR 725 and PHAR 738.